-Gov. Northam expected to discuss Virginia's plans for Phase 3 of reopening
+Gov. Northam outlines plans for Phase 3 of Virginia’s reopening, Spanish COVID-19 update provided

 A private call center is also being established to start running next week.

-A reporter asked the governor about his response to a series of tweets from President Trump calling for people to "LIBERATE" several states from COVID-19 restrictions, including Virginia.
+A reporter asked the governor about his response to

 Northam said he and his team are busy fighting a biological war and that he doesn't have time to involve himself in a Twitter war.